Do you have a struggling reader?

 We are very blessed to be living in a county that is able to provide children with afterschool tutoring hours for free.
 It is set up as an afterschool program by invitation only.
 It made a world of difference once she was sitting down with an literacy interventionist a few days a week.

 If your school system doesn’t offer such a program I highly recommend hiring a private tutor.
 I know it isn’t cheap or even feasible for everyone but it really will help your struggling reader.
+Perhaps if you’re wanting tutoring services to be available to as many children as possible (who doesn’t want better education for our new generations?!) you could look into becoming a tutor yourself by looking into franchised services such as Huntington Learning Centers or others, visit their website to learn more in how you can become a private tutor yourself!

 These things are what has helped our struggling reader the most.
 We have tried other things like apps and computer programs (several actually) and they just didn’t click for her.